 The need for this package and many initial ideas on its operation were inspired by Ricky Butler of NASA Langley.
-Additional ideas and useful suggestions have come from César Muñoz of NIA, and John Rushby and Sam Owre of SRI.
+Additional ideas and useful suggestions have come from César Muñoz of NASA Langley, and John Rushby and Sam Owre of SRI.
 We appreciate their insightful input and feedback.
-Special thanks go to Sam Owre for implementing the prelude library features that have simplified package installation.
+Special thanks go to Sam Owre for his support in adding Manip to the standard PVS distribution.